Ranjit Makkuni: Design for a Compassionate Web

 This topic has been the subject of many of his songwriting endeavors through the Jazz, Rock band "Mahamaya Experience."

+In two follow ons to the 2018 WSIS conference, the 2022 conference explored the topic of Digital Entrapment, and the 2023 WSIS conference asked the question as to whether Digital Tech was resilient or green?

 Health, Wellbeing and an Abundant Mother Earth

 In a follow up to the WSIS 2018 presentation, Makkuni argued for the Freedom from Digital Entrapment at the WSIS 2022 forum.
 In the forum he campaigned for the design of a humanized technology, at the levels of user interfaces and device design, web architecture and media design, with the goal of creating health & wellbeing for technology users.
 With the impacts that globalization economics and IT have had on the environment in developing economies, he presented a vision that will allow mankind to become rooted in the commitment to ecological awareness, potentially leaving future generations with an 'abundant Mother Earth', especially as the world today lies at the cusp of irreversible environmental degradation.

+Reclaiming humanity in the digital age

+In Makkuni’s 2025 work, “Mahamaya Reflections,” he explores the concept of Mahamaya—the grand illusion that veils true reality—and its relevance in today’s hyper-connected, digitized world.
+In this book, and in his address at WSIS 2025, Makkuni argues that while digital technology promised liberation and connection, it has instead contributed to social fragmentation, anxiety, and ecological crisis.
+He contends that the seductive illusion of technological progress—Mahamaya—blinds society to the erosion of empathy, creativity, and our vital connection to nature.
+Through the work, Makkuni offers both philosophical insight and guidance for reclaiming the world's humanity in the digital age, advocating a “Human, Humane, and Humanity First” approach that emphasizes the restoration of compassion, mindfulness, and authentic connection amidst rapid technological advancement.